social-protocols/global-brain-agents/README.md

 >[!NOTE]
 >This is an LLM agent simulation to test the efficacy of the [Global Brain](https://social-protocols.org/global-brain/) algorithm.
 This is still a work in progress.

+>[!Caution]
+>Please read the code before you add your OpenAI API key and execute anything.
+This model makes calls to the OpenAI API, so a cost is involved in running this model.
+It is currently very small, but you should verify how the module makes calls to the API anyways.

 ## Workflow

 To run the model, you have to provide an OpenAI API key.